kyleneideck/BackgroundMusic/DEVELOPING.md

 When you start BGMApp, it sets BGMDevice as your system's default output device so the system (i.e. Core Audio) will start sending all<sup id="a1">[1](#f1)</sup> your audio data to BGMDriver.
-BGMDriver plays that audio on BGMDevice's input stream, and the user can record it by selecting "Background Music Device" in QuickTime the same way they'd select a microphone.
+BGMDriver plays that audio on BGMDevice's input stream, and the user can record it by selecting the Background Music device in QuickTime the same way they'd select a microphone.

 So that you can still hear the audio, BGMApp starts listening to BGMDevice's input stream and playing the audio out of